rajatg231/Learn-Bash/README.md

 # **List of most useful commands in  Ubuntu**

-Here is a list of some most useful commands for ubuntu
+Here is a list of some most useful commands for ubuntu.

 ## **Summary**
 | Command        | Description          |